Super Covering Maps: Introduction

 The duality of string theory on $\text{AdS}_3\times S^3\times \mbb{T}^4$ with pure NS-NS flux and the D1-D5 CFT is among the best studied examples of the AdS/CFT correspondence.
 Strings in this background can be described by a WZW model \cite{Maldacena:2000hw} or in the hybrid formalism \cite{Berkovits:1999im}, giving strong control over the worldsheet theory.
 This has allowed for extensive checks and even proofs that string theory in these backgrounds is dual to deformations of a symmetric product orbifold theory \cite{Eberhardt:2018ouy,Eberhardt:2019ywk,Dei:2020zui,Eberhardt:2021vsx}.

-Particularly in the tensionless limit of $k=1$ units of NS-NS flux, dual to the symmetric product orbifold $\text{Sym}^N(\mbb{T}^4)$, a beautiful geometric picture emerges, in which string worldsheets are identified with the covering surfaces appearing in orbifold calculations.\footnote{A similar identification can also be carried out for long strings at $k>1$, see for example \cite{Dei:2022pkr,Knighton:2024qxd,Knighton:2024pqh}.} This microscopic understanding of the mechanism underlying the holographic duality for tensionless strings demonstrates the importance of the $\text{AdS}_3/\text{CFT}_2$ correspondence as a prototype of holography.
+Particularly in the tensionless limit of $k=1$ units of NS-NS flux, dual to the symmetric product orbifold $\text{Sym}^N(\mbb{T}^4)$, a beautiful geometric picture emerges, in which string worldsheets are identified with the covering surfaces appearing in orbifold calculations.\footnote{A similar identification can also be carried out for long strings at $k>1$, see for example \cite{Dei:2022pkr,Knighton:2024qxd,Knighton:2024pqh}.
+Furthermore, similar geometric identifications appear in a twistor formulation of $\text{AdS}_5$ \cite{Bhat:2021dez}.} This microscopic understanding of the mechanism underlying the holographic duality for tensionless strings demonstrates the importance of the $\text{AdS}_3/\text{CFT}_2$ correspondence as a prototype of holography.

 Both sides of the duality are supersymmetric, but this fact is not directly relevant for the Ward identity analysis showing the localisation to covering maps.
 Indeed, it was recently shown that one can formulate a purely bosonic WZW model that consistently localises \cite{Eberhardt:2025sbi}.
 Still, calculations in the supersymmetric theory are of interest to flesh out the understanding of the correspondence, see \cite{Iguri:2022pbp,McStay:2023thk,Dei:2023ivl,Sriprachyakul:2024gyl,Naderi:2024wqx,Yu:2024kxr,Yu:2025qnw} for some recent progress.
 It is thus interesting to better understand the role of the fermions in the correspondence and see if a similar geometric picture of the mechanism can serve to organise the supersymmetric calculations.